1. Leave your money where it is.

 You will have access to the many services TIAA and Fidelity offer to participants such as free publications, workshops, individual counseling, and their expert investment of your funds.

-You can transfer your money between funds within TIAA or Fidelity.
+You can transfer your money to available funds within your TIAA or Fidelity account.

 You can transfer money between TIAA and Fidelity.